Binyavanga Wainaina: Early life and education

 Binyavanga Wainaina was born on 18 January 1971 in Nakuru in Rift Valley Province, Kenya.
 He attended Moi Primary School in Nakuru, Mangu High School in Thika, and Lenana School in Nairobi.
 He later studied commerce at the University of Transkei in South Africa, where he went to live in 1991.
 He completed an MPhil in Creative Writing at the University of East Anglia in 2010.

 His debut book, a memoir entitled One Day I Will Write About This Place, was published in 2011.
-In January 2014, in response to a wave of anti-gay laws passed in Africa, Wainaina publicly announced that he was gay, first writing an essay that he described as a "lost chapter" of his 2011 memoir entitled "I am a Homosexual, Mum", and then tweeting: "I am, for anybody confused or in doubt, a homosexual.
+In January 2014, in response to a wave of anti-gay laws passed in Africa, Wainaina publicly announced that he was gay, first writing an essay entitled "I am a Homosexual, Mum", which he described as a "lost chapter" of his 2011 memoir, and then tweeting: "I am, for anybody confused or in doubt, a homosexual.
 Gay, and quite happy."

 Career

 Following his education, Wainaina worked in Cape Town for some years as a freelance food and travel writer.

-In July 2002 he won the Caine Prize for his short story "Discovering Home" (the judges being Ahdaf Soueif, Margaret Busby, Jason Cowley and Abdulrazak Gurnah).
-Wainaina was the founding editor of Kwani?, the literary magazine in East Africa that sprung out of an artistic revolution that started in 2002.
+In July 2002, he won the Caine Prize for his short story "Discovering Home" (the judges being Ahdaf Soueif, Margaret Busby, Jason Cowley and Abdulrazak Gurnah).
+Wainaina was the founding editor of Kwani?, the literary magazine in East Africa that sprang out of an artistic revolution that started in 2002.
 Established in 2003, Kwani? has since become an important source of new writing from Africa; Yvonne Owuor also wrote for the magazine and won the Caine Prize in 2003.

 Wainaina's satirical essay "How to Write About Africa", published in Granta magazine in 2005, attracted wide attention.
 Wainaina summed up the way Western media has reinforced stereotypes and pre-existing ideas of Africa by saying their representation was that: "One must treat Africa as if it were one country... [of] 900 million people who are too busy starving and dying and warring and emigrating to read your book."

 In 2003, he was given an award by the Kenya Publishers Association for his services to Kenyan literature.
 He wrote for The EastAfrican, National Geographic, The Sunday Times (South Africa), Granta, The New York Times, Chimurenga and The Guardian (UK).

 In 2007, Wainaina was a writer-in-residence at Union College in Schenectady, NY (USA).
 In the fall of 2008, he was in residence at Williams College, in Williamstown, Massachusetts, where he was teaching, lecturing and working on a novel.
 He was a Bard Fellow and the director of the Chinua Achebe Center for African Literature and Languages at Bard College.

 Wainaina collected more than 13,000 recipes from around Africa and was an expert on traditional and modern African cuisine.

 In January 2007, Wainaina was nominated by the World Economic Forum as a "Young Global Leader" – an award given to people for "their potential to contribute to shaping the future of the world."
 He subsequently declined the award.
 In a letter to Klaus Schwab and Queen Rania of Jordan, he wrote: